 Movistar have NO installation charge and usually have a good plan to entice you in – we got fibre with inclusive telephone (and all Spanish calls) for 19.95€ per month for 6 months then the regular reasonable price.
 If you can’t get fibre yet then most of the ‘over the air’ operators have improved systems available – ask your ISP.

 Elon Musk has launched his satellite internet in Spain – aimed at VERY rural locations – however installation is 499€ and monthly 99€.
 Not sure how many takers he will get, but if you have found that fabulous rural home but no internet, this is an option.
 He is installing a string of low-orbit satellites (a rocket launched the other day had 10(!) satellites on board).
 Internet, Sat Nav and a world wide mobile phone system are in his sights, but like the Tesla car, nothing from Elon comes cheap.

 Having got your decent internet you will then need a good IPTV system – well we believe ours is one of the best, so why not have a free no-obligation demonstration and a one week free trial so that you can assess the system for yourself.

 That’s it for June – another edition in July 2021.

 Rainbow Satellites SL – the company for all your TV needs in the Murcia region of Spain.

-For free friendly advice on any TV issue:
+Contact for free friendly advice on any TV issue:

 Tel (0034) 686 358 475